Dennis Hackethal’s Blog

 Well, maybe the central dogma is wrong.
 But let’s assume for a moment it’s correct.

-Creativity explains this, too.
+Creativity explains this, too, whether we speak of genes causing protein synthesis specifically or in the wider sense of genes storing knowledge.
 Let’s take the example of walking again.
 Some of our creative ancestors presumably knew how to walk from birth: some of their genes pre-installed this knowledge in them.
 Then an erroneous mutation broke those genes, and with them, the inborn ability to walk.
 In any non-creative species, such a mutation would almost certainly lead to death, but in a creative species, it doesn’t have to: again, a creative organism can simply learn to walk.
 So error correction shifted from biological evolution to the organism itself.
 What had now become “junk DNA” could remain junk, and even grow and devolve further, without posing any serious risk to the remaining intact genes’ ability to spread.
 This process has been going on for hundreds of thousands of years, so our DNA has had plenty of time to accumulate junk.

 In other words, the junk in our DNA is evidence of the fact that, for humans, error correction has largely shifted from biological evolution to the evolution of ideas inside human minds.
 A key Popperian insight (after philosopher Karl Popper) is that, when you want to know which of two processes creates more knowledge, you compare their error-correction rates.

 From a cursory search online, biologists disagree about just how much of our DNA is “junk”.
+Some of the genome may be mislabeled as junk simply because it doesn’t code for proteins but does something else we don’t understand yet.
 I’m no biologist, but to the extent that it does exist, junk DNA is not a mystery – on the contrary, epistemology predicts it.
 It also predicts that humans should have a greater percentage of junk in their DNA than all other species.

 In any case, the answer to both questions is essentially the same.